hbar1st/TOP-inventory-app/README.md

 ### My own list of features:

 - A way to view all inventory by brand (and total count per brand).
-- A way to view out-of-stock perfumes (in general, or by brand or by category).
 - A way to do CRUD on all categories/brands & perfumes;
 - Support perfumes belonging to more than one category.
 - Support perfumes purchased at more than one price.